Information about Vermont for each letter of the alphabet.

 Lake Champlain Bridge connects Vermont with New York.

-Vermont has many BRIDGES including BRIDGES on the National Register of Historic Places in Vermont.
+Vermont has a variety of BRIDGES including bridges on the National Register of Historic Places in Vermont.
 There are also many covered bridges.
 The Bartsonsville Covered Bridge built in 1870, was destroyed in 2011 by flooding caused by Hurricane Irene, rebuilt in 2012, and reopened in 2013.
 The Lake Champlain Bridge connects Vermont with New York.

 Vermont has all forms of COMMUNICATION including newspapers, magazine, radio, and television.
 The telephone area code is 802.
 There are several Internet Service Providers in the state.
 Webcams are located throughout the state.